How to Connect the Echo Dot to External Speakers

 How to Connect the Dot to External Speakers

 The Echo Dot can be connected to multiple types of speakers.
-This article will cover the methods of hard-wiring the Echo Dot to an audio system, a Sonos Play:5 (a Wi-Fi speaker), and a pair of Logitech computer speakers.
+This article will cover the methods of hard-wiring the Echo Dot to an audio system, a Sonos Play:5 (a Wi-Fi speaker), a pair of Logitech computer speakers and a pair of full size stereo speakers.
 Connecting the Echo Dot to an external speaker will require at least an audio cable if not a few other pieces.
 These cables are relatively inexpensive and run in the $5.00 range.

 The Echo Dot has a 3.5mm aux port, this is the port which enables you to attach the Echo Dot to external speakers, the port works as a “line out”.
 This port enables you to send the audio signal from the Dot to another speaker through a wire.
 If your speakers or audio system has a 3.5mm “line in” or “aux” port then you will need a wire that has a 3.5 size input piece on both sides of the wire.
 This is the simplest method of attaching speakers to your Echo Dot.
 I have used this method on a few speakers and sound systems in my home with great success.